AdewaleAdeniji/AdewaleAdeniji/README.md

-### <div align="center">Hi there!!
-I'm building the Nigerian financial technology infrastructure at Moniepoint.</div>
+### Hi there!!
+I'm building the Nigerian financial technology infrastructure at Moniepoint.

 - 🔭 I’m currently working on [moniepoint.com]

-- 🌱 I’m currently learning Golang and Nodejs
+- 🌱 I’m currently learning Nodejs

-- I can use React, NextJS, VueJS, PHP, Laravel.
+- I can use React, NextJS, VueJS, PHP, Golang, Laravel.

 - I have over 5 years of experience in frontend development